-Looking to have an ADHD assessment conducted but not sure what type of specialist to see and what the differences are?
+Looking to have an ADHD assessment conducted but not sure what type of health professional to see and what the differences are?
 Neuropsychologists have a very different way of diagnosing ADHD compared to the typical paediatrician due to their different type of expertise.
 Paediatricians will typically diagnose based on opinions of parents and possibly teachers through questionnaires and meeting with the family.
 This type of assessment is brief and does not include formal testing of attention skills or other cognitive abilities.
 A neuropsychologist will typically have a 1 hour interview with the parent/s and then take 3-4 hours to formally assess the child.
 They will also typically obtain standardised measures of attention, impulsivity and hyperactivity using parent and teacher ratings.
 Formal and objective testing of attention skills is conducted in order to get an unbiased measure of what attention problems the child is experiencing.
 Part of the diagnostic criteria of ADHD is that a child is affected academically or socially, and this will also be assessed formally through testing .
-A neuropsychologist is also specialised in looking at psychological and behavioural issues that often can present as attention problems, and make sure other underlying factors such as other processing/cognitive issues are ruled out.
+A neuropsychologist is also formally trained in looking at psychological and behavioural issues that often can present as attention problems, and make sure other underlying factors such as other processing/cognitive issues are ruled out.
 Many children with visual processing and auditory processing deficits are misdiagnosed as having ADHD, which then can lead to years of inappropriate therapy which has no benefit.
 At the SCDC we are committed to finding out the exact nature of your child’s cognitive issues so that we can tailor therapy uniquely to your child’s needs.
 Paediatricians and neuropsychologists often work together due to their different areas of expertise as neuropsychologist cannot medicate children.

 Confused about the different ADHD assessments available?